 It's easy to expand your view of the Philadelphia area by taking one or more day trips to destinations that are within an hour's drive of the city.
-Head southwest, and in 30 minutes you can be immersed in a whole new world—or make that "worlds."
+Whether you head north or south, in 30 minutes you can be immersed in a whole new world—or make that "worlds."

 The historical park at Valley Forge adds another dimension to the revolutionary story that began in Independence Hall.
 Not far away, the town called King of Prussia dates to that period, but is now primarily synonymous with shopping, thanks to its huge upscale mall.
 It's a half hour from Philadelphia and also accessible by public transportation.